631086083/tairClient/README.md

 # Python client for Tair

+> tairClient is still being developed.
+Please do not use it for any mission critical purpose at this time.

 tairClient-py is a package that gives developers easy access to tair or tairModules.
 The package extends [redis-py](https://github.com/andymccurdy/redis-py)'s interface with Tair's API.

 ### Installation